Diversity Initiatives and Programs

-Our initiatives address the College's commitment to providing an inclusive enrironment for all faculty, staff and students.
+The Office for Diversity and Inclusion offers a wide variety of programs to address the college's commitment to providing an inclusive environment for all faculty, staff, and students.

 The Purdue University College of Veterinary Medicine is pleased to announce the availability of graduate scholarships with the intent of attracting students from historically underrepresented groups to careers in higher education.
 Eligible students* who are interested in graduate work on one of the projects listed below are encouraged to contact the appropriate faculty member no later than January 15, 2015 at 5 PM to be considered for Fall 2015 admission.